-Many people view Orlando, Florida as home to the most iconic theme parks in the world, which they associate with kids.
+Many people view Orlando, Florida, as home to the most iconic theme parks in the world, which they associate with kids.
 But there are plenty of adult things to do in Orlando.
 They are also things to do in Orlando besides Walt Disney World and Universal Parks and Resorts too.

-In fact, there’s so much to do we could stay for many days and never even touch theme park territory.
-(Not that we’d want to because we love theme parks!
+In fact, there's so much to do that we could stay for many days and never even touch theme park territory.
+(Not that we'd want to because we love theme parks!
 But there are plenty of things to do for adults is the point.)
 Let's get to it!

 Disclosure: There are affiliate links in this post, which means we may earn a small commission if you click the link and proceed with a purchase, at no cost to you.
 We truly only recommend hotels, products, and services we personally use.
 As Amazon Associates, we earn from qualifying purchases.

 1. Shop at the Mall at Millenia or the Outlets

 We know where to shop in Orlando because Mikkel used to live there.
 The #1 shopping mall in Orlando is the Mall at Millenia.
 And it's gorgeous on the outside and inside.